hansb001/20MinuteCognitveApp/README.md

 In step six you will find the complete flow of this lab.

+Please make sure you stop the app after this lab., tone analyzer will continue working and will take a lot of your resources especially when you have a paid account!

 ## Step one: Deploy Node-RED on Bluemix

 You need a Bluemix account, if you don't have one yet, follow the steps to can create an account [here](http://Bluemix.net).